 Christophe Russeil/HO/AP via FRANCE 2

-The documentary Game of Death, broadcast Wednesday in France, shows participants in a game show obeying orders to deliver increasingly powerful electric shocks to a man until he appears to die.
+Game of Death, broadcast Wednesday in France, shows participants in a game show obeying orders to deliver increasingly powerful electric shocks to a man until he appears to die.
 The reality show was actually a fiction and the man an actor (Laurent Le Doyen), but the contestants and audience didn't know.